mashrin/ham-or-spam/README.md

 ...
 {
   "email_class": "spam",
-  "email_text": "Dear Tasdik, I would like to immediately transfer 10000 thousand dollars to your account as my beloved husband has expired and I have nobody to ask for to transfer the money to your account.
+  "email_text": "Dear Inderpartap, I would like to immediately transfer 10000 thousand dollars to your account as my beloved husband has expired and I have nobody to ask for to transfer the money to your account.
 I come from the family of the royal prince of burkino fasa and I would be more than obliged to take your help on this matter.
 Would you care to share your bank account details with me in the next email conversation that we have? -regards -Liah herman", "status": 200
 }
 >>>